shin10kudev/weekend-code-challenge/04-add-up-to-one-number/SOLUTION.md

 - `.reduce(...` | I decided to use `.reduce()` because of the way it allows us to keep track of a changing value, but I could have just as easily used `.map()`.
 In that case I wouldn't need the `output` array, but I would need to initialize a `count` variable to keep track of the remainder.
 - `arrayLength = 6` | As you may know, you can set a default value to a function argument.
 Although the problem doesn't ask for this argument, since it is used as a constant within the function, I thought it would be good to make this a parameter anyway.
 - `Array.from({ length: arrayLength }).` | This is a quick way to initialize an empty array with a set length.
 Combining this with `.map()` or `.reduce()` is a handy technique to keep in mind for future programming needs.
+- `remainder > 0 ? remainder : 0` | This is added to prevent negative numbers from being added once the remainder has reached zero.

 ## Solution 2: Addition method